-CR2 added in Part II, Section B, Pages 26-27, Paragraph 62-63

-Priority groups include local communities most vulnerable to climate change; forest farmers' groups who have carried out activities or implemented agroforestry systems and horticultural farmers who have implemented conventional farming systems, women's and youth groups, and marginalized groups, including people with disabilities and low social class.
+Environmental and Social Policy and Gender Policy of the Fund?
+Priority groups include local communities most vulnerable to climate change; forest farmers' groups and horticultural farmers, women's and youth groups, and marginalized groups, including people with disabilities and low social class.
 Indirect beneficiaries of the planned ecological restoration are communities in the upstream and middle of the Cimandiri Watershed.

-The outlines proposal the environmental, economic and social benefits of the project.
-With regard to the proposal social benefits, highlights the need to include vulnerable communities, including gender considerations, and inequality in access and participation of these groups is flagged as a potential risk; however, there is no mention of consultations with vulnerable groups. women's groups or with groups with disabilities, nor are quantified targets included in the project components.

-Also, the proposal commits to using the GEDSI approach in order to benefit at least 50% of women's groups in each target village, but no data is provided on the number of women's groups present.

-CR1: Please provide quantified data regarding the number of women's and youth groups, people with disabilities, and other marginalized community members in order to measure the expected impact and benefits targeted specifically to these priority groups.

-CR2: Please provide more details regarding the "legal guarantees for business management carried out in forest areas" mentioned on page 31, as well as the "grants for financial assistance to farmers groups, including through revolving fund schemes", as mentioned on page 24 and how they will be applied in the project activities.

-CR3: Please quantify estimated benefits whenever possible.

-Please also see CAR3 under the consultations process.

-CAR3: Please carry out stakeholder

-mapping and identify and involve all

-relevant stakeholders of the project in

-a consultations process, with special

-attention to vulnerable, marginalized,

-and indigenous groups in the target

-area, where relevant.

-5. Is the project / programme cost Yes, but more information is CR4 Added in Part II Section C

-effective? needed. page 28, paragraph 69

-The proposal highlights that the 1 29 27 29 27

-project's planned ecological

-restoration activities will reduce the

-incidence of flooding and landslides,

-preventing economic losses and

-saving lives.
-The increased capacity

-of communities in sustainable

-landscape management and climate-

-smart agricultural practices will

-improve resilience to climate shocks

-and strengthen local economies, the

-information systems and

-collaboration frameworks will enable

-cross-sector management and

-communication, and the project's

-alignment with national and sub-

-0

-national strategies and climate

-change adaptation targets will secure

-institutional support including

-program sustainability sourced from

-local, provincial and central

-government program budgets.

-I law and a stante and a stante

-However, a clarification is needed

-regarding the mentioned sourcing of

-government program budgets.
+The proposal outlines the environmental, economic and social benefits of the project.
+With regard to social benefits, the proposal commits to using the GEDSI approach in order to benefit at least 50% of women's groups in each target village.
+Quantified data regarding the number of women's and youth groups, people with disabilities, and other marginalized community members.
+An initial gender analysis is included on page 50.
+5. Is the project / programme cost effective?
+Yes.
+The project's planned ecological restoration activities will reduce the incidence of flooding and landslides, preventing economic losses and saving lives.
+The increased capacity of communities will improve resilience to climate shocks and strengthen local economies.
+Information systems and collaboration frameworks will enable cross-sector management and communication, and the project's alignment with national and sub-national strategies will secure institutional support including program sustainability sourced from local, provincial and central government program budgets.
+The project will receive funds from local, provincial, and central government program budgets. and central government program budgets as outlined in a 5-year MoU, to continue the outputs and impacts of the adaptation program, during and